 Ask for Help

-Private providers are able to join the VA network, or become Community Care Providers, by contracting with the VA to provide services to veterans that are not readily available through a veteran’s local VA medical or rehab center.
+Private providers are able to join the VA network, or become Community Care providers, by contracting with the VA to provide services to Veterans that are not readily available through a Veteran’s local VA medical or treatment center.
 American Addiction Centers (AAC) is a Community Care Provider.

-At AAC, we offer the Salute to Recovery program, which focuses on veterans and their needs for addiction treatment and rehab.
-Many of the staff members of Salute to Recovery program are veterans themselves, which helps them relate and understand the unique stressors and challenges that veterans face.
+At AAC, we offer the Salute to Recovery program, which focuses on Veterans and their needs for addiction treatment.
+Many of the staff members of Salute to Recovery program are Veterans themselves, which helps them relate and understand the unique stressors and challenges that Veterans face.

-At AAC we are here to answer your question about addiction and provide information about your treatment options.
-If you or a loved one is a veteran, and you would like to learn more about our Salute to Recovery program, give us a call at (888) 902- VETS.
+At AAC, we are here to answer your questions about addiction and provide information about your treatment options.
+If you or a loved one is a Veteran, and you would like to learn more about our Salute to Recovery program, give us a call at (888) 902- VETS.

 If you have served in the National Guard or Reserve, know that resources are available for you.
-Whether you need help with alcohol abuse, drug abuse, or general mental health issues, know that help is available.
-The VA and their Community Care Providers, such as AAC, are experienced and knowledgeable in treating veterans and bringing recovery and hope to you or your family.
+Whether you need help with alcohol misuse, drug misuse, or general mental health issues, help is available.
+The VA and their Community Care providers, such as AAC, are experienced and knowledgeable in treating Veterans and bringing recovery and hope to you or your family.